wdk-docs/vscode-docs/docs/java/java-faq.md

 ---
 Order: 14
 Area: java
-TOCTitle: FAQ
+title: FAQ
-ContentId: 2ad03b46-0779-4c9a-897e-6e6b628f598a
+id: 2ad03b46-0779-4c9a-897e-6e6b628f598a
 PageTitle: Java on Visual Studio Code FAQ and Wiki
 DateApproved: 8/31/2021
-MetaDescription: Java on Visual Studio Code Frequent Asked Questions and Troubleshooting Guide
+description: Java on Visual Studio Code Frequent Asked Questions and Troubleshooting Guide
 ---

 # Frequent Asked Questions

 Thanks for your interest in Java on Visual Studio Code!
 This FAQ will hopefully answer some of the questions you may have.